-- 1. Seriously jeopardize the life or health of the Member or the Member's ability to regain maximum function; or - 2.
-Cause the Member to be in danger to self or others.
+1. Seriously jeopardize the life or health of the Member or the Member's ability to regain maximum function; or

+2. Cause the Member to be in danger to self or others.

-Emergency Medical Condition: Regardless of the final diagnosis rendered to a Member, a medical including a mental health condition or substance use disorder manifesting itself by acute symptoms of sufficient severity, including severe pain, such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in:
+Emergency Medical Condition: Regardless of the final diagnosis rendered to a Member, a medical including a mental health condition or substance use disorder, manifesting itself by acute symptoms of sufficient severity, including severe pain, such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in:

-- 1. Placing the person's health or, with respect to a pregnant woman, the health of the woman or her unborn child in serious jeopardy; - 2.
+- 1. Serious jeopardy to the mental or physical health of the individual or, with respect to a pregnant woman, the health of the woman or her unborn child in serious jeopardy; - 2.
 Serious impairment to bodily functions; or - 3.
 Serious dysfunction of any bodily organ or part.